bkzk/cisco-email-filters/pdf/pdfhunter.md

 }
 ```

-It's simple to read but has some limitations.
+The above version of the filter is simple to read but has some limitations.
 First, PDF supports Names Object with hexadecimal or literal characters.
 This condition operates only on literal characters.
 Hopefully, Names are case-sensitive so we need to cover only one set of characters in hex.
 Second, it evaluates to true on the first match which does not give us full visibility in logs.

 The sample file that triggers a below log entry might include other keywords but the rule stops at the first match: